sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 ![Chmod444Server.Cert.PemCACTConsole](./2050attachments/Chmod444Server.Cert.PemCACTConsole.png)

-## 4. Distributing and configuring certificates on services
+## 4. Distribute and Configure Certificates to Services

 The certificate `server.cert.pem`, the key `server.key.pem`, and the CA certificate `ca.cert.pem` are needed on all servers/services.